caraway-and-rye/caraway-and-rye.github.io/recipes/food-journal-2021.md

 - 9: [Fried fish in buttermilk batter](recipes/european/fried-meat), roasted potato edges, mushy peas, tartar sauce and baby gem salad
 - 10: Pasta with sauce from a jar (Russ).
 Leftover lentils, carrots and peas + a tin of sardines in brine (me)
 - 11: Risotto with shrimp and mushrooms.
 Small tomato salad.
+- 12: ???.
+Graham biscuit, strawberries and vanilla whipped cream.
+- 13: Steak wrapped in bacon.
+Roasted potato wedges.
+Romanian-style green beans (green beans fried with garlic, boiled and finished with parsley and dill).
+Ben & Jerry's chocolate icecream with warm fudge sauce and graham crumb.
+- 14: Rigatoni with prison sauce.
+Salad (lettuce, cucumber, tomato).
+Chocolate cake with graham frosting from Milkbar cookbook
+- 15: Baked rigatoni with leftover prison sauce and mozarella.
+Tomato salad with basil and balsamic vinegar.

 ****